slabasan/benchpark/docs/add-an-experiment.rst

 To manually validate your new experiments work, you should initialize an existing system, and run your experiments.
 For example if you just created a benchmark *baz* with OpenMP and strong scaling variants it may look like this:::

-  ./bin/benchpark system init --dest=genericx86-system genericx86
+  benchpark system init --dest=genericx86-system genericx86
-  ./bin/benchpark experiment init --dest=baz-benchmark baz programming_model=openmp scaling=strong
+  benchpark experiment init --dest=baz-benchmark baz programming_model=openmp scaling=strong
-  ./bin/benchpark setup ./baz-benchmark ./x86 workspace/
+  benchpark setup ./baz-benchmark ./x86 workspace/

 When this is complete you have successfully completed the :doc:`benchpark-setup` step and can run and analyze following the Benchpark output or following steps in :doc:`build-experiment`.